zmsy/zmsy.github.io/content/recipes/ube-daiquiri/index.md

 ## Why You Should Make This Recipe

-The taste of the Ube syrup immediately makes you nostalgic for a variety of tastes that this recipe doesn't even contain.
-Cake frosting comes to mind, but also baked goods, sweet puff pastry.
+The taste of the Ube syrup imparts a sense of nostalgia for sweets.
+Cake frosting comes to mind, but also baked goods, sweet pastries.
 There's something uniquely bready or malty about the flavor that's hard to pin down.
 It's delicious and comes as quite a surprise when seeing the inky, opaque look of the drink.

+Give it a whirl!